Apply for OSAP

 Other delays may occur due to extenuating circumstances, such as academic probation or previous income variances.
 If you are in this situation, please contact our office for more information.

 You will receive your funding approximately 7-10 days after we confirm your enrolment.
 You may receive your funding in multiple deposits over several days as it may be issued from different government offices.

-Please note that OSAP funds are NOT directed to the University to pay your tuition and fees.
-Once your OSAP funding has been deposited to your bank account, make a payment using one of the payment options to pay the balance indicated on your student account.
+Up to and including the spring 2017 term, OSAP funds will NOT be directed to the University to pay your tuition and fees.
+Once you've received your OSAP funding, make a payment using one of the payment options to pay the balance indicated on your student account.

 Make changes to your application

 Complete the Application Update form when you need to update your: